Black Friday Code: DIGEST35

-How to Flush Out Excess Estrogen (And Do You Need To?)
+How to Flush Out Excess Estrogen: A Clinician’s Take

 Using diet, lifestyle, and supplementary interventions to achieve hormonal balance

-When it comes to hormonal balance, we tends to focus on sex hormones in women’s health quite a bit.
-The main female sex hormones are estrogen and progesterone, and along with testosterone, these need to be in balance with each other in order for a number of functions to happen properly in the body—including, but not limited to reproductive function.
+More recently, estrogen has become vilified as the culprit behind everything from weight loss resistance to PMS to digestive system upset.
+But, as you will learn in this article, estrogen isn’t the bad guy and hormonal balance is more complex than estrogen alone.
+The main female sex hormones are estrogen and progesterone, and along with testosterone, these need to be in balance with each other in order for a number of functions to happen properly in the body—including, but not limited to, reproductive function.

 But the concept of hormonal balance is actually a lot more complicated than simply adding or subtracting sex hormones.
 Understanding the effects of both endogenous (internal) and exogenous (external) factors on sex hormones and the endocrine system at large (all the hormonal systems of the body) is a big piece of addressing hormone imbalance.

-This is true no matter which hormones you’re addressing, but I’ll be focusing on how to flush out excess estrogen and balance sex hormones in this post.
+This is true no matter which hormones you’re addressing, but I’ll focus on how to flush out excess estrogen and balance sex hormones in this post.

-An important note: the functional medicine community in particular has often overly vilified estrogen, and overstated the risk of estrogen dominance and/or excess estrogen.
+An important note: the functional medicine community, in particular, has often overly vilified estrogen and overstated the risk of estrogen dominance and/or excess estrogen.
+As a result, I’ve noticed an uptick in the number of women we see in the clinic concerned about doing an estrogen detox to maintain healthy estrogen levels.

 While it’s important to correct imbalances, it’s equally important to make sure you truly do have an estrogen issue before you begin attempting to lower your estrogen levels through herbs or pharmaceuticals.
 In many cases, women who believe they have excess estrogen actually have low estrogen levels– and decreasing estrogen even further can be problematic.

-Hormonal imbalances can contribute to all sorts of unwanted health issues, which range from inconvenient to incredibly serious—PMS to ovarian or breast cancer, with a lot in between.
+Hormonal imbalances can contribute to all sorts of unwanted health issues, which range from inconvenient to incredibly serious— from PMS to ovarian or breast cancer, with a lot in between.
 By addressing underlying problems that may be causing high estrogen levels and/or estrogen dominance, you can take control of your health and wellness and start feeling better.

 The best approach to doing that involves lifestyle changes like reducing stress, reducing exposure to xenoestrogens, and adding in gentle exercise, dietary changes to regulate blood sugar, and a range of supplements and herbs like black cohosh and dong quai that can assist in balancing your hormone levels.